Shedding light on classical shadows: learning photonic quantum states: Pseudo-photon number resolving measurement

-We fix $n$ without loss of generality and assume that $p \geq n$ as otherwise some output states, those with occupation larger than $p$, cannot be resolved.
-To describe the bias, we show that for any two $\s, \t \in \Phi_{m,n}$,
+\paragraph{Mitigating pseudo-PNR distributions.} We fix $n$ without loss of generality and assume that $p \geq n$ as otherwise some output states, those with occupation larger than $p$, cannot be resolved.
+To describe the bias, we show that for any two $\s, \t \in \Phi_m^n$,

 i.e., that each probability of the pseudo-PNR distribution is biased by a known factor.
 In order to remove the explicit application of $\varphi_m$ we note that as it is a group homomorphism, it satisfies $\varphi_m(AB) = \varphi_m(A)\varphi_m(B)$ and $\varphi_{mp}(A^{\otimes m}) = \varphi_p(A)^{\otimes m}$.